Confession: I used to hate looking at this picture.

 And knowing that you’re not alone somehow makes it all a little easier.

-How To Deal With Feeling Broken: 4 Ways To Reframe
+Feel Broken?
+4 Ways To Reframe

 Reframe Feeling Broken Method #1: